tasiomendez/iac-modelling-doml/README.md

 This action generates the parser and text editor and some additional infrastructure code.
 We are now able to test the Eclipse IDE integration.
 If you right-click the project `org.piacere.dsl.doml` in the Package Explorer and select *Run As > Eclipse Application*, a new run configuration is created and launched that starts a second instance of Eclipse including the language plug-ins.

-1. Import intro Eclipse the `org.piacere.dsl.examples` project as a Maven project
+1. Import into Eclipse the `org.piacere.dsl.examples` project.
 2. The editor is ready.
 Now you can write using all the modules provided in the project.
 The source code for Terraform and Tosca will be generated into the `src-gen` folder.

 For using Xpect for testing purposes, we should import into Eclipse the projects: (I) `/org.piacere.dsl.parent/org.piacere.dsl.rmdf.tests` for rmdf and (II) `/org.piacere.dsl.parent/org.piacere.dsl.doml.tests` for doml.